emtee40/fdroid-wiki/Continuous-Integration-(CI)/Shared-GitLab-Runners.md

 F-Droid relies heavily on GitLab CI, and that means we need Runners.
 We use the gitlab.com shared runners, as well as a number that are maintained by other organizations.
+These runners need to be oriented towards stability.
+It is easy to cause issues that cause jobs to fail mysteriously.
+If the dev doesn't know it was caused by runner instability, it can easily cause someone to spend hours trying to track down a problem.

+`quay.io/gitlab/gitlab-runner-docker-cleanup` is always running on these runners to clean up Docker cruft.

 ## Shared GitLab Runners on Azure